link1905/Unity-SummerRest/README.md

 ### Example

-To illustrate what I have discussed on this topic so far.
-I am using a short example by calling an `GetCurrentAuthUser` api, since this endpoint requires an bearer token through a header named "Authorization"
+To illustrate what we have discussed on this topic so far.
+We're going to use a short example by calling an `GetCurrentAuthUser` api, since this endpoint requires an bearer token through a header named "Authorization"

 Although this type of behaviour is supported basically [BearerTokenAuthAppender](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Appenders/BearerTokenAuthAppender.cs); To make it clear, we still make a new appender by implementing [IAuthAppender](SummerRest/Assets/Plugins/SummerRest/Runtime/Authenticate/Appenders/IAuthAppender.cs)
 ```